-Which Sites Should You Focus on for Reviews? – Whitespark Weekly
+Which Sites Should You Focus on for Reviews? – Whitespark Local Insider

 Online reviews are super important for local businesses, but which sites should you focus your efforts on?
-In this Whitespark Weekly episode, Darren explains how to determine which review sites are the most valuable for your business, and how to prioritize them for maximum impact.
+In this Whitespark Local Insider episode (formerly the Weekly), Darren explains how to determine which review sites are the most valuable for your business, and how to prioritize them for maximum impact.

 Today’s topic for the Whitespark Weekly is “Which sites should you be focusing on for getting reviews?”